PFGimenez/PFGimenez.github.io/_pages/about.md

 ## [Superviz](https://files.inria.fr/superviz/) (2022-2028)

 Superviz is a project of the PEPR Cybersécurité.
 It addresses the following challenges: (i) the increase in the number and diversity of objects to be supervised, (ii) the complexity of systems interconnected to form large critical infrastructures on a European scale, (iii) the existence of increasingly complex and silent targeted attacks, and (iv) the treatment of massive attacks which rapidly affect a significant number of victims.
 Faced with these challenges, it is necessary to significantly improve the efficiency of the detection-reaction chain (response and remediation).
-The project's main objective is to provide new solutions and advance the current scientific state of the art.

 ## DefMal (2022-2028)